 - Acesulfame K

-Although there is not much evidence that they are bad for you, there's also nothing that says they are good.
+Although there is no clear evidence that they are bad for you, nobody says they are good.
 It's just not worth the risk.
-They may enhance sugar cravings, which may not be sustainable in the long run.
+What we already know is that they may enhance sugar cravings, which is not a good thing if you're following a keto lifestyle.

-To make it easy for you, perhaps it is best to know which sweeteners are most commonly approved on the keto diet, which are:
+To make it easy for you, perhaps it is best to be aware of which sweeteners are most commonly approved on the keto diet, which are:

 - Stevia (GI 0)